sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 Since we already successfully configured a UA (Region), we can use it in a Custom SQL dataset to provide RLS.

 This method can be used anywhere in the SQL statement for any UA.

-UAs can be used to switch the database name, table name, in the select or where clauses.
+UAs can also be used to switch the database name, table name, or in the select or where clauses.

 In our use case the `Store Region` for each transaction is present in a column.
 We can leverage Custom SQL to filter the data directly (using a where clause) and not have to worry about applying a function and filter in the Sigma dataset.

-Using the example we just did in the last exercise, we will create a Dataset based on SQL query instead of adding the dataset through the `Create New` workflow.
+Using the example we just did in the last exercise, we will create another Dataset based on SQL query instead of adding the dataset through the `Create New` workflow.

 ### Steps:

 <aside class="negative">
 <strong>NOTE:</strong><br> Prior to this, when developing in Sigma we would get “no data” until we looked at the actual embed page with UA passed for Region.
-That can be desirable in the case that the Parent Application fails to pass a value for Region and we show data we should not.
+That can be desirable in the case that the Parent Application fails to pass a value for Region.
+We don't want to show any data in that case.
 </aside>

 Navigate to the previously create `Row Level Security` Workbook and `edit` it.